CRA blocks calls, often gives taxpayers wrong information, auditor says

 Auditor-General Michael Ferguson's fall report also found that CRA agents gave taxpayers the wrong answers to their questions nearly 30 per cent of the time.
 The report, tabled in the House of Commons Tuesday morning, said the CRA's nine call centres did not always provide taxpayers with timely access to accurate information, potentially causing taxpayers to file incorrect returns, miss filing deadlines, pay too little or too much tax, or miss out on tax benefits.

-"We found that the customer service results that the Canada Revenue Agency reports makes its call centre service look better than it really is," Mr. Ferguson said in a prepared statement.
+"We found that the customer-service results that the Canada Revenue Agency reports makes its call-centre service look better than it really is," Mr. Ferguson said in a prepared statement.

 Read also: Why the CRA thought it could take a bite of your free lunch

-For instance, the CRA says that 90 per cent of its callers are able to connect with either a call centre agent or its automated self-service system.
+For instance, the CRA says that 90 per cent of its callers are able to connect with either a call-centre agent or its automated self-service system.
 While this is technically true, Mr. Ferguson said the agency's results only reflect part of the caller's experience.

 "The CRA's reported rate does not reflect that on average, a taxpayer has to call about four times in a week just to get through to the agency," Mr. Ferguson said.